shwetarkadam/myblog/content/about.md

 ## Education:
 Engineering degree in Computer Branch from Mumbai University.

-Skills
+Skills:
 Technical: I fix more things than I break and create new things that don't break as often.
 Social: Great communication | pleasant to work with | works great by myself & in a team.

 Check out my work
-Code on my Github
+Code on my GitHub
 I love
 Coding - Music - Anime - Writing.